laanp/Icarus_Mods_SupportFiles/README.md

 ### UModel.zip
 - UModel is a program for viewing and extracting resources from various games made with Unreal Engine.
-Sometimes the program is referenced as "umodel", the short of "unreal" and "model viewer". utility that works with Icarus.
-Includes the Oodle compression plugin.
+Sometimes the program is referenced as "umodel", the short of "unreal" and "model viewer".
 - Website: [https://www.gildor.org/en/projects/umodel](https://www.gildor.org/en/projects/umodel)